While workers’ compensation and health insurance have many similarities, there are key differences that are important to understand.

 Regardless of how careful and safe you are at work, there’s always the potential for accidents to happen.

-Next Insurance can help you determine the different types of business insurance you might need to help you reduce your risk and help cover any potential costs, up to your policy limits.
+NEXT can help you determine the different types of business insurance you might need to reduce your potential financial losses if something unexpected happens at your business.

-WIth Next Insurance, you can get the workers' comp coverage you need, customized to your business, within minutes.
-Once you purchase your coverage, you'll have instant access to your certificate of insurance
+With NEXT, you can get workers’ comp coverage customized to your business within minutes.
+Once you purchase your policy, you’ll have instant access to your certificate of insurance.

 Start a free instant quote today to explore options for your business.
-Our licensed U.S.-based insurance advisors are standing by to help if you have any questions.
+Our licensed U.S.-based insurance advisors are ready to help if you have any questions.